 Thousands of pre-approved installations worldwide

-The EKOenergy ecolabel is currently being used in over 60 countries and EKOenergy-labelled electricity comes from 1000s of approved installations.
-In most cases, EKOenergy comes from installations in the same country where consumption takes place, or from neighbouring countries.
-The proximity depends on the preferences of the consumer.
-We work closely with our authorised sellers to meet the additional requirements or expectations of their clients.
+The EKOenergy ecolabel is currently being used in over 70 countries and EKOenergy-labelled energy comes from 1000s of approved installations.
+In most cases, EKOenergy comes from installations in the same country where consumption takes place.
+We work closely with our authorised sellers to meet the additional requirements and expectations of their clients.

 For general information, you can see the locations of some of the pre-approved installations on the map below.
 Please note that this is not a comprehensive list, only a limited number of installations are shown.